Celestin-17/IMSystem/README.md

 • Search feature  (available on products and sales records)

 • Account Settings Page (where you can change your email, password or phone number, for email changing a confirmation key is being sent to the new email address)

+• Real-time updated timestamp at bottom of every page